 C*-algebras, Functional Analysis, Noncommutative Geometry

-I also work on operator algebras on L^p spaces for p different from 2.
-This is a very new area, with less structure but still quite promising, and there are many problems which nobody has looked at yet.
-The methods are less algebraic than for C*-algebras.
+I have also done some work on operator algebras on L^p spaces for p ̸= 2.
+This is a promising new area, and there are many problems which nobody has looked at yet.

 Algebraic Geometry, Noncommutative Geometry